Metz Gang: Overview

 When crack cocaine took root in New Orleans in 1987, it seemed to spawn a pattern of crime as hyperkinetic and unpredictable as the drug itself.
 Dealers moved on to street corners as fast as others were arrested or killed.
 Alliances formed and dissipated from one big sale to the next.
 Profits evaporated in the thin smoke of an overnight addiction.
 Glen Metz's crew was the first organized drug gang the city has had besides Sam Clay's crew.
-After Sam "Sculley" Clay was gunned down in the Calliope Projects in 1987, the drug market in New Orleans exploded with violence and mayhem.
+After Sam "Scully" Clay was gunned down in the Calliope Projects in 1987, the drug market in New Orleans exploded with violence and mayhem.
 Metz's crew had dominated narcotics sales in several public housing complexes since 1985, maintaining power by killing anyone who dared to compete.
 In the early 1990s, NOPD began to crack down on gangs, arresting over 150 members and enforcers.

 In 1992, enforcer Derrick Mahone broke out of the Louisiana Training Institute in Monroe.
 During the time he was free, he was arrested and released six times, four times on weapons charges.
 In 1993, he was gunned down in Algiers and barely survived.
 According to the Times-Picayune, Mahone was shot 17 times by three men who opened fire on him with submachine guns in a parking lot.

 Following a trail of tips through rural Mississippi, in January 1993 federal authorities tracked down and arrested the last fugitive, Danielle Metz, at an apartment complex in Jackson, Mississippi.
 Metz was tracked down after information led U.S. marshals to Yazoo City, Mississippi, where several residents recognized photographs of the suspect, a deputy marshal said.
 Metz apparently had contacts in Yazoo County, said the marshal. on December 15, 1993, Danielle Metz was convicted of conspiracy to possess with intent to distribute and distribute cocaine, continuing criminal enterprise, possession with intent to distribute cocaine, and laundering of monetary instruments.
 U.S. District Judge A.J.
 McNamara sentenced her to mandatory life in prison.